raganwald/raganwald.github.com/_posts/2019-09-21-recognizing-myself.md

 Second, we can have our automata assume that the stack is empty when the automaton begins.
 This does not reduce the power of our automata, as given a desired starting symbol, we can rewrite an automaton such that its start state pushes the desired symbol onto the stack before continuing with the rest of its logic.

 This reduces our definition to only requiring a start state, and accepting state, and a set of transitions, like this: `{ start, accepting, transitions }`.

-We can also make a small adjustment to our original Pushdown Automata

 ### an example automaton